Kasubi Tombs, Kampala – Uganda

 Its place acts as the burial ground for the previous four Kabakas, making it a very important religious center for the royal family, a place where the Kabaka and his representatives frequently carry out important rituals related to Ganda culture.

-The Kasubi tombs site is considered to be one of the UNESCO world heritage sites among others which include the Bwindi & Rwenzori mountains in Uganda.
+The Kasubi tomb site is considered to be one of the UNESCO world heritage sites among others which include the Bwindi & Rwenzori mountains in Uganda.

 The Kasubi tombs hill is divided into three main areas: the main tomb area located at the western end of the site, an area containing buildings and graveyards located behind the tombs, and a large area on the eastern side of the site used primarily for agricultural purposes.